-We are supporting MPs who are calling for a properly moderated, public scientific debate about the continued practice of using laboratory animal models to try and predict what will happen in human patients.
-Highly trained scientific experts now show that this still mainstream method of medical research is not just misleading for human patients, but in fact entirely harmful to the effective path of human medical knowledge causing harm and fatalities to humans.
+We are supporting MPs who are calling for a properly moderated, public scientific debate about the continued practice of using animal models to try and predict what will happen in human patients.
+Highly trained scientific experts now show that this still mainstream method of medical research is not just misleading for human patients, but in fact entirely harmful to the effective path of human medical knowledge causing real harm and fatalities.

 What makes the MPs’ call for public scientific debates unique, and why are these debates so important to us?